refinedev/refine/documentation/docs/tutorial/1-getting-started/headless/3-generate-crud-pages.md

 So far we have added complete CRUD pages by utilizing Inferencer feature to the project.
 Let's take a look at the auto-generated CRUD pages that Inferencer handles for us.

 Before we start, let's understand the API that we will be using in this tutorial.
-We will be using the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) API, which is a created by **refine** team to provide a fake REST API for testing.
-You can check out the **refine** fake REST API: https://api.fake-rest.refine.dev
+We will be using the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) API, which is created by **refine** team to provide a fake REST API for testing purposes.

 :::info